 Pros / You can make an extraordinary number of coffee drinks using this drip coffee maker and its accompanying tools.

-Cons / The carafe's top opening is so small that you need a bottle brush to clean the carafe.
+Cons / The carafe's top opening is so small that you need a bottle brush to clean it.

 Verdict / The Ninja Coffee Bar gives you plenty of options for making different types of coffee drinks, but it is a bit complicated to operate.